robusta-dev/robusta/docs/configuration/alertmanager-integration/outofcluster-prometheus.rst

     .. code-annotations::
       1. Make sure the Robusta ``route`` is the first ``route`` defined.
 If it isn't the first route, it might not receive alerts.
 When a ``route`` is matched, the alert will not be sent to following routes, unless the ``route`` is configured with ``continue: true``.

-After you configure AlertManager, you can test it works properly, by creating a demo alert:
+After you configure AlertManager, you can test it works properly, by creating a demo alert.
+Run:

 .. code-block:: bash